COVID-19 Communication Rights Toolkit

 How can you protect your communication rights at a hospital?

 - Complete the one-page form below with your individual needs and preferences as soon as possible.
 If you need to be treated, bring two copies (laminated, if possible).
-If you don’t have access to a printer, send a copy to your health care provider and ask them to print it out.
+If you don’t have access to a printer, ask your health care provider to print it out for you.

-- While you are healthy, it is a good idea to prepare a communication kit with a range of tools you might need when you are sick during a long hospital stay, and may not have access to your regular communication support people.
-Include instructions for hospital staff.
+- While you are healthy, it is a good idea to prepare a communication kit with tools you might need when you are in the hospital if you don't have access to your regular communication support people.
+Include detailed instructions for hospital staff on how to support you.

-- Tell the hospital registration clerk and nursing staff that you are requesting communication accommodations and hand or send them your form.
+- Tell hospital registration and nurses that you are requesting ADA communication accommodations and give them your accommodations request form.

-- Also be sure to bring your communication kit, including all devices, chargers, and communication boards you might need.
+- Be sure to bring your communication kit, including any high-tech AAC devices, chargers, and low-tech communication boards you might need.
+Bring backups if possible.
 Keep them close.

 - If staff refuse to provide access to your communication supports: